-Although there is limited information about the effects of industrial activities on northern mountain caribou specifically in the NWT, potential effects of mineral and hydrocarbon exploration and development on northern mountain caribou include: habitat alteration; displacement of caribou; direct and indirect mortality associated with access roads; and increased wolf travel rates/predator efficiency on linear features.
+Although there is limited information about the effects of industrial activities on northern mountain caribou specifically in the NWT, potential effects of mineral and hydrocarbon exploration and development on northern mountain caribou include: habitat alteration, displacement of caribou, direct and indirect mortality associated with access roads (e.g., improved access for hunters), and increased wolf travel rates/predator efficiency on linear features.
 Activities associated with mineral and hydrocarbon exploration and development, including fracking associated with hydrocarbon development, can result in mechanical disturbance to habitat.
 Currently there is no fracking taking place in the NWT (Ransom pers. comm.
 2019).
-Terrestrial lichens are sensitive to mechanical disturbance and can take 30-80 years to recover following disturbance (Ahti 1977).
+Terrestrial lichens are sensitive to mechanical disturbance; for instance, they can take >10-60 years post-disturbance or longer to recover from fires, although this time to recovery may be shorter when the disturbance doesn't remove all the lichen (Scotter 1964; Maikawa and Kershaw 1976; Black and Bliss 1978; Carroll and Bliss 1982; Klein 1982; Coxson and Marsh 2001; Seccombe-Hett and Walker-Larsen 2004; Jandt et al. 2008; Collins et al. 2011; Russell and Johnson 2018).
 Disturbance to high elevation habitat, regardless of presence of lichens, could also require long recovery times due to harsh growing conditions.
-In Nahanni National Park Reserve, organic material was removed in alpine treeline habitat during construction of the Prairie Creek road in 1981, and 30 years after the road was abandoned, there was still no recovery of lichens, mosses, white spruce (Picea glauca), Labrador tea (Ledum groenlandicum), scrub birch (Betula glandulosa), or lingonberry (Vaccinium vitis-idaea) (Cameron 2015).
-Disturbed soils in some habitat types could also lead to increased production of shrubs and other vegetation favoured by other prey such as moose.
-Industrial activities including activities associated with roads could result in displacement of caribou out of preferred habitats and into areas/habitats with potentially higher mortality risk.
+In Nahanni National Park Reserve, organic material was removed in alpine treeline habitat during construction of the Prairie Creek road in 1981, and 30 years after the road was abandoned, there was still no recovery of lichens, mosses, white spruce (Picea glauca), Labrador tea (Rhododendron groenlandicum; syn Ledum groenlandicum), glandular birch (Betula glandulosa), or lingonberry (Vaccinium vitis-idaea) (Cameron 2015; updated species names from Carrière pers. comm.
+2019).
+Disturbed soils in some habitat types could also lead to increased production of shrubs and other vegetation favored by other prey such as moose.
+Industrial activities, including activities associated with roads, could result in displacement of caribou out of preferred habitats and into areas/habitats with potentially higher mortality risk.
 Northern mountain caribou tend to avoid roads (Polfus et al. 2011), despite the presence of preferred habitat close to the road (Florkiewicz et al. 2007).
-Radiocollared South Nahanni caribou move faster when crossing the HPAR than prior to or following crossing (DeMars et al. 2018).
+Radio-collared South Nahanni caribou move faster when crossing the HPAR than prior to or following crossing (DeMars et al. 2018).
 Also, encounter rates between caribou and wolves increases closer to roads (Whittington et al. 2011).
 Mineral exploration and development in northern mountain caribou ranges is concentrated near the NWT/Yukon border, which is an area consistently used by caribou during calving.
-Dispersion in mountains is an anti-predator strategy of caribou (Bergerud et al. 1984), and most calf mortality occurs during the first few weeks of life (Adams et al. 1995); therefore, activities that result in displacement of calving caribou could result in increased mortality risks at a time when caribou calves are already highly vulnerable to mortality.
+Dispersal in mountains is an anti-predator strategy of caribou (Bergerud et al. 1984), and most calf mortality occurs during the first few weeks of life (Adams et al. 1995); therefore, activities that result in displacement of calving caribou could result in increased mortality risks at a time when caribou calves are already highly vulnerable to mortality.
 Roads and other linear corridors that can support vehicle traffic, could result in direct mortality due to collisions with vehicles, and increased levels of legal hunting and/or poaching.
 One of the highest levels of northern mountain caribou harvest in Yukon is along the Nahanni Range Road (Hegel et al. 2016).
 Roads and linear features also influence predator travel.
 During winter, wolves travel farther and faster on both packed and unpacked linear corridors and wolves use linear features as travel routes (James 1999; James and Stuart-Smith 2000; Neufeld 2006; Dickie et al. 2016).
 Wolves also travel twice as fast on conventional seismic lines than in forests during summer (Dickie et al. 2016).
-Air traffic (helicopter support, fixed-wing transport) associated with mineral exploration activities and with servicing mineral exploration camps and developed mines, and commercial use of drones, could also affect northern mountain caribou.
-There are a number of airstrips within northern mountain caribou ranges including in the Macmillan Pass area, Tungsten, and at the Prairie Creek property.